 PricewaterhouseCoopers LLP ("PwC") provides the Board and the Investment Manager with advice on the ongoing compliance with HMRC rules and regulations concerning VCTs and has reported no issues in this regard for the Company to date.
-PwC and other specialist advisors will continue to assist the Investment Manager in establishing the status of potential investments as qualifying holdings, monitoring rule compliance and maintaining the qualifying status of the Company's holdings in the future.
+PwC and other specialist advisors will continue to assist the Investment Manager in establishing the status of potential investments as qualifying holdings.
+PwC will continue to monitor rule compliance and maintaining the qualifying status of the Company's holdings in the future.